Categorical Symmetry of the Standard Model from Gravitational Anomaly: 6d Anomaly Polynomial Generators for 4d Anomaly with U(1) Symmetry from Index Theorem

-Consider now the inclusion map $\Z_4\subset \U(1)$, in the case when $\Z_2^F\subset \Z_4$.
-The anomalies of $\Z_4$ symmetry have $\Z_{16}=\Hom(\Omega_5^{\Spin\times_{\Z_2^F}\Z_4},\U(1))$ classification.
+Consider now the inclusion map $\Z_4\subset \U(1)$, in the case when $\Z_2^\rF\subset \Z_4$.
+The anomalies of $\Z_4$ symmetry have $\Z_{16}=\Hom(\Omega_5^{\Spin\times_{\Z_2^\rF}\Z_4},\U(1))$ classification.
 The inclusion induces the pullback map between the groups classifying the anomalies:

 To describe the map explicitly, we need to choose a basis for each group.
 For $\Z^2$ we choose the basis (\ref{spinc-anomaly-basis}).
-For $\Z_{16}$ we choose the basis element to be the anomaly of a single right-moving Weyl fermion of charge $+1\mod 4$.
-By considering a right-moving fermion with $\U(1)$ charge $+1$ we then immediately conclude that
+For $\Z_{16}$, we choose the basis element to be the anomaly of a single left-handed Weyl fermion of charge $+1\mod 4$.
+By considering a left-handed fermion with $\U(1)$ charge $+1$, we then immediately conclude that

-Note that the right-moving fermion of charge $3=-1\mod 4$ should necessarily have anomaly $-1\mod 16$, because the map (\ref{U1-Z4-anomaly-map-app}) is a homomorphism, and (\ref{6d-anomaly-pol}) changes the sign when all the fermion charges change signs.
-Therefore, by considering a right-moving fermion with $\U(1)$ charge $+3$ we conclude that
+Note that the left-handed fermion of charge $3=-1\mod 4$ should necessarily have anomaly $-1\mod 16$, because the map (\ref{U1-Z4-anomaly-map-app}) is a homomorphism, and (\ref{6d-anomaly-pol}) changes the sign when all the fermion charges change signs.
+Therefore, by considering a left-handed fermion with $\U(1)$ charge $+3$ we conclude that

 Combining (\ref{U1-Z4-map-1}) and (\ref{U1-Z4-map-2}) we get more generally: